Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: The normalized Laplace operator, neighborhood graphs, and Ollivier-Ricci curvature

 \begin{itemize} \item[(i)]If $t$ is even, then $G[t]$ is connected if and only if $G$ is not bipartite.
-Furthermore, if $t$ is even, $G[t]$ cannot be bipartite. \item[(ii)]If $t$ is odd, then $G[t]$ is always connected and $G[t]$ is bipartite iff $G$ is bipartite. \item[(iii)] $d_x[t] = d_x$ for all $x\in V$. \end{itemize} \end{Lem} Note that $(iii)$ implies that $l^2(V,\mu) = l^2(V,\mu[t])$ for all $t$.
-In particular, we have the same inner product for all neighborhood graphs $G[t]$.
-The crucial observation is the next theorem. \begin{Thm}[Bauer-Jost] The Laplace operator $\Delta$ on $G$ and the Laplace operator $\Delta[t]$ on $G[t]$ are related to each other by the following identity:
+Furthermore, if $t$ is even, $G[t]$ is not bipartite. \item[(ii)]If $t$ is odd, then $G[t]$ is always connected and $G[t]$ is bipartite iff $G$ is bipartite. \item[(iii)] $d_x[t] = d_x$ for all $x\in V$. \end{itemize} \end{Lem} We mention the following crucial observation which can for instance be found in \cite{BJ}: \begin{Obs} The Laplace operator $\Delta$ on $G$ and the Laplace operator $\Delta[t]$ on $G[t]$ are related to each other by the following identity:

+\end{Obs} An easy consequence of this observation is that the eigenvalues of $\Delta[t]$ satisfy if $t$ is even.
+The reason why all eigenvalues of $G[t]$ (for $t$ even) are less or equal to one is that every vertex in the neighborhood graph $G[t]$ has a loop.
+Because of equation \eqref{lessthanone} we can assume in the following that bounds for the eigenvalues of $\Delta[t]$, $t$ even, are less or equal to one.

+The importance of Observation \ref{T4} comes from the following corollary that establishes a connection between estimates for the smallest and the largest eigenvalue on $G$ and $G[t]$, respectively.